jdblischak/smk-simple-slurm/examples/README.md

 * `dynamic-resources` - Increase memory for a rule on restart after each failed attempt

+* `jobs-per-second` - Measures how many jobs Snakemake can submit to Slurm per second

 * `out-of-memory` - Triggers an out-of-memory error.
 Snakemake can handle this by default